-RADIO FREQUENCY REMOTE CONTROL: use
+RADIO FREQUENCY REMOTE CONTROL UNIT: use

-Doors are locked and unlocked using remote control unit B.
+The doors are locked and unlocked using the remote control unit A.

-It is powered by a battery which must be replaced (refer to the information on the "Radio frequency remote control: batteries" in Section 5).
+It is powered by a battery which must be replaced (refer to the information on "Radio frequency remote control: batteries" in Section 5).